MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+ - (Map) Implemented usage of LfdReader for "classic" wireframe models

 v1.13.10, 18 Oct 2022
  - (XWA) Added a toggle ability to shade the FG list by region
  - (XWA) Fixed Wireframe Roll in the map